everFinance/goar/README.md

 ##### Breakpoint continuingly

-You can resume an upload from a saved uploader object, that you have persisted in storage some using json.marshal(uploader) at any stage of the upload.To resume, parse it back into an object and pass it to getUploader() along with the transactions data:
+You can resume an upload from a saved uploader object, that you have persisted in storage some using json.marshal(uploader) at any stage of the upload.
+To resume, parse it back into an object and pass it to getUploader() along with the transactions data:

 ```golang
 uploaderBuf, err := ioutil.ReadFile("./jsonUploaderFile.json")